Superdiffusion transition for a phonon Boltzmann equation: Introduction

-The system we are interested in belongs to the class of systems introduced in \cite{FFL94}, revisited with the heat conduction problem perspective in \cite{BBO06, BBO09,BO05}, and studied since in several subsequent works by various authors (see e.g. \cite{BBJKO16} and \cite{KO20} for some reviews).
-In this paper we consider the model of \cite{SS18}, i.e. a harmonic chain of charged particles submitted to a magnetic field and a stochastic exchange of momentum between neighbor sites.
+The system we are interested to belongs to the class of systems introduced in \cite{FFL94}, revisited with the heat conduction problem perspective in \cite{BBO06, BBO09,BO05}, and studied since in several subsequent works by various authors (see e.g. \cite{BBJKO16} and \cite{KO20} for some reviews).
+In this paper we consider the model of \cite{SSS19} (introduced first in \cite{SS18}), i.e. a harmonic chain of charged particles submitted to a magnetic field and a stochastic exchange of velocity between neighbor sites.
 Each particle is labeled by its rest position $x$ in $\mathbb Z$ and lives in the two dimensional space $\mathbb R^2$.
-Its displacement from its rest position is denoted by $q (x) \in \mathbb R^2$, its momentum by $p (x) \in \mathbb R^2$ and its energy by $e(x)$.
-The total energy $E$, which is conserved by the dynamics, is thus
+Its displacement from its rest position is denoted by $q (x) \in \mathbb R^2$, its velocity by $p (x) \in \mathbb R^2$ and its energy by $e(x)$.
+The magnetic field of intensity $B$ is constant and orthogonal to the plan of motion of the chain.
+A picture of the model is given in Fig. \ref{model_Makiko}.
+The equations of motion of the deterministic system are then given for any time $t$ and $i$ in $\{1,2\}$ by